 8. Do your best to prevent your debt going into collection.
 Always remember that even if you’ll be able to negotiate and pay off your debt later on, your collection account will stay in your report for seven years.

-9. Taking out a small loan from your credit union and paying it on time will help boost your score.
+9. Taking out a small loan from your credit union and paying it on time will help boost your score, if you need a car loan we recommend you to check the car options at Dodge Ram Dealership.

 10. If you need to use more than half of your credit limit, pay back part of what you used as soon as you have the money, and do not wait for the due date.
 This will restore your utilization rate to its lower level.